biocore/cmi-workshops/docs/qiita-create-study.rst

 For more details, see the `publication <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3367316>`__.

-There is also an option to specify time series type ("Event-Based Data") if you have time series data.
-In our case, the samples come from a cross-sectional study design, so you should select "No time series."
+There is also an option to specify time series type ("Event-Based Data") if you have such data.
+In our case, the samples come from a time series study design, so you should select "multiple intervention, real".
 For more information on time series types, you can check out the
+#TODO THIS LINK NO LONGER EXISTS!
 `in-depth tutorial <https://qiita.ucsd.edu/static/doc/html/tutorials/getting-started.html#creating-a-study>`__
 on the Qiita website.